CONTENTS OF THIS FILE

 accessible to other sites, the setup would look like this:

 NOTE: for more information about multiple virtual hosts or the configuration

 For more information on configuring Drupal's file system path in a multi-site

 configuration, see step 6 above.

-- For a list of security announcements, see the "Security advisories" page at
+- For a list of security announcements, see the "Security announcements" page

 describes how to subscribe to these announcements via e-mail.

-report a potential security issue to the Drupal security team, see the
+a potential security issue to the Drupal security team, see the "Security team"

-- For information about the wide range of available support options, visit
+- For information about the wide range of available support options, see the